ghc-proposals/ghc-proposals/proposals/0000-implicit-forall-th.rst

 this would come at a loss of information, since Template Haskell clients would no longer have convenient access to quoted types' implicit type variable binders.
-They could do a pass over the type to recalculate the implicitly quantified type variables themselved, this feels like introducing a needless hoop to jump through.
+They could do a pass over the type to recalculate the implicitly quantified type variables themselved, but this might feel like an extra hoop to jump through.

 Unresolved questions